jhradilek/vim-mallard/README.markdown

     :set filetype=<filetype>

+For example, to change the file type to Mallard, type:

+    :set filetype=mallard

 To configure Vim to associate a certain file type with a specific file extension, add the following line to your **~/.vimrc** file:

     au BufNewFile,BufRead *.<extension> setf <filetype>

-For example, to configure Vim to treat files with the **.page** file extension as Mallard source files, use:
+For instance, to configure Vim to treat files with the **.page** file extension as Mallard source files, use:

     au BufNewFile,BufRead *.page setf mallard